eugeneilyin/mdi-norm/README.md

 ```

 If your icons have semantic meaning, you'll need to manually specify `title` prop with related meaning.
-For example `<IconCakeRounded title="Add birthday reminder" ... />` icon will be rendered as:
+For example `<RoundCake title="Add birthday reminder" ... />` icon will be rendered as:

 ```jsx
 <svg role="img" aria-label="title" ...>